EivindArvesen/b3/README.md

 # BlaBlaBlog
-BlaBlaBlog is a PHP blog system built upon the Laravel [Lumen](http://lumen.laravel.com) micro-framework.
+BlaBlaBlog is a PHP blog system built upon the [Lumen](http://lumen.laravel.com) micro-framework.

 ### WORK IN PROGRESS
 This project is very much under active development, and is not usable in its current state.